 Why take TYLEC?

-The young learner market is the fastest growing market of TESOL globally and most TESOL teachers are likely to find themselves working with young learners at some point.
+The young learner market is the fastest growing market of TESOL globally and most TESOL teachers are likely to find themselves teaching English to children at some point.
 However, the vast majority of initial teacher training courses tend to be focused on teaching adults, and many teachers may have taken part in limited training in the young learner classroom, which can often leave them feeling unprepared.

-The Trinity TYLEC at English for Asia aims to support teachers in building their confidence in teaching young learners aged 6-11 years old, equipping them with the skills that they need to be able to gain professional satisfaction, as well as the prestige of a qualification from a renowned examination board such as Trinity College London.
+The Trinity TYLEC at English for Asia aims to support teachers in building their confidence in teaching young learners aged 6-11 years old, equipping them with the skills they need to gain professional satisfaction, as well as the prestige of a qualification from a renowned examination board such as Trinity College London.

 One of the main advantages of taking the TYLEC is that your teaching is observed by a qualified TYLEC tutor via live link, and observations are carried out with your own students, making the course immediately applicable and useful for you.

 - Are a minimum of 18 years old.